Juniata College Student Conduct Philosophy

 If it is determined that the appeal does meet the conditions of appeal:

-• The appeals officer will limit the review to the grounds presented.
+- The appeals board will limit the review to the grounds presented.

-• For instances of appeals on procedural grounds, the appeals officer will make determinations in the case.
+- For instances of appeals on procedural grounds, the appeals board will make determinations in the case.

-• For instances of appeals on grounds of new evidence or information, the appeal officer will determine if the matter should be returned to the original decision-maker for reconsideration or if it will be reviewed by the appeal officer.
+- For instances of appeals on grounds of new evidence or information, the appeals board will determine if the matter should be returned to the original decision-maker for reconsideration or if it will be reviewed by the appeals board.

-• For instances where the appeal alleges that the disposition or sanction are incommensurate with the violation, the appeal officer may consult with the original decision-maker and the relevant parties before making a final determination.
+- For instances where the appeal alleges that the disposition or sanction are incommensurate with the violation, the appeals board may consult with the original decision-maker and the relevant parties before making a final determination.

-• The appeal officer may arrange a meeting with parties involved in the original hearing to discuss the appeal, or may determine that there is enough information to make a determination without an additional hearing.
+- The appeals board may arrange a meeting with parties involved in the original hearing to discuss the appeal or may determine that there is enough information to make a determination without an additional hearing.

-• On reconsideration, the appeal officer may affirm or change the findings and/or sanctions of the original hearing.
+- On reconsideration, the appeals board may affirm or change the findings and/or sanctions of the original hearing.

-• From the date of the submission of the appeal, the appeal officer usually responds to the appeal with either a meeting request or final decision on the matter within ten business days.
+- From the date of the submission of the appeal, the appeals board usually responds to the appeal with either a meeting request or final decision on the matter within ten business days.

-• All decisions of the appeal officer are final.
+- All decisions of the appeals board are final.

 Approval and Implementation